2i2c-org/team-compass/engineering/workflow/default-workflow.md

 1. _Set the context for the Iteration retrospective._

-   This involves explaining the period under observation, which process we are trying to improve and what has be achieved by the current process.
+   This involves explaining the period under observation, which process(es) we are trying to improve and what has been achieved by the current process.
 This could involve reviewing the 'Done' column in [](coordination:sprint-board).

 1. _Review the previous retrospective actions._